NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

     L_{hyperopt} = \frac{1}{2} (L_{validation} + L_{testing})

 With this procedure we are able to find combinations of hyperparameters which produce good fits for which we are confident no obvious overfitting can be generated.

+The hyperoptimization procedure performed in `hep-ph/1907.05075 <https://arxiv.org/abs/1907.05075>`_ used the following group of datasets as the testing set:

+* NMC
+* BCDMSP
+* BCDMSD
+* HERACOMBNCEP460
+* H1HERAF2B
+* D0ZRap
+* CDFR2KT
+* D0WMASY
+* ATLASZHIGHMASS49FB
+* CMSZDIFF12
+* ATLASTTBARTOT